nim-lang/Nim/doc/tut3.rst

 for the compiler.
-The way this works in Nim is, whenever the compiler encounters a call expression to a macro, The compiler evaluates the macro at compile time with the syntax tree from the invocation, and then it replacing the call to the macro by the result of the macro.
+The way this works in Nim is, whenever the compiler encounters a call expression to a macro, The compiler evaluates the macro at compile time with the syntax tree from the invocation, and then it replaces the call to the macro by the result of the macro.

 Examples of things that can be implemented in macros: